ArthurClemens/mod_scraper/README.md

 ##### Published

-An unpublished rule will not be processed.
+A rule page with state "unpublished" will not be processed.

 #### Leveraging rich snippets